ryedin/site/_introduction/getting-started.md

 along with numerous other utilities that make building, configuring, scaling and securing your apps easy.

-You can [download the CLI package](https://dl.equinox.io/convox/convox/stable) or install it via the command line:
+You can install it via the command line:

 #### OS X